Jedburgh Abbey

 Harestanes Countryside Visitor Centre.
 Harestanes Cottage, Ancrum, Jedburgh TD8 6UQ.
 9-minute drive.

 Harestanes is a family-oriented visitor park that is also a starting point for walks into the Teviot Valley.
-The centre offers a play park, café, gift shop, an agility trail, a picnic area and much more.
+The centre offers a play park, café, gift shop, agility trail, picnic area, and much more.

 Frequently Asked Questions